Discover how we can transform your organisation

 Ask yourself, is your support…

-Let’s think beyond the rainbow! 🌈 Here are 3 top ways to actively create an LGBTQ+ inclusive workplace:
+Go beyond the rainbow: 4 top ways to actively create an LGBTQ+ inclusive workplace

-💜 Review your policies: Not as fun as participating in a parade, granted.
+Not as fun as participating in a parade, granted.
 But reviewing your policies to be inclusive of LGBTQ+ people is essential.
 Focus on parental leave, pensions and health insurance in particular.
-Make sure you mention LGBTQ+ groups specifically - so there is no room for misinterpretation.
+And make sure you mention LGBTQ+ groups specifically, so there’s no room for misinterpretation later on.

-💙 Remember the small things: It’s easy to get caught up in the big picture but the small things matter.
-Think about introducing pronouns in email signatures, providing unisex toilet facilities, supporting visible LGBTQ+ employees and allies, and getting buy-in from senior leaders on fostering an inclusive culture.
+It’s easy to get caught up in the big picture but the small things matter too.
+Think about introducing pronouns in email signatures or on Slack, providing unisex toilet facilities, supporting visible LGBTQ+ employees and allies, and being intentional about the language you use.
+For example, not assuming you know the gender of someone’s partner unless they’ve told you.

 Rainbow-washing is a complicated issue that sparks debate every year.
 But supporting your LGBTQ+ employees is not.
 Everyone deserves to feel safe and valued at work regardless of their gender, sex or sexual orientation.

-By creating tangible support systems for LGBTQ+ people working at all levels of your business that are championed every day of the year, you will see people in your business thrive and bring their whole selves to work each day.
+By creating tangible support systems for LGBTQ+ people working at all levels of your business, you will see people thrive and bring their whole selves to work each day.

 And don’t forget, it’s ok to publicly support Pride and show the world what your company stands for.
 Just make sure that you are consciously backing up your rainbow with tangible support, every day of the year.